A Boot Camp Guide to a Good Night’s Rest

 As anyone in the military can tell you, being exhausted can really get you to sleep fast!
 A good workout regardless of what situation you are in can improve sleep by allowing your body and your brain to get exhausted.
 Working out is also a great stress reliever and in the result, you no longer worry as much about your daily activities.
 There is still a lot of conversation currently taking place of how exercise affects sleep but the consensus is that exercise helps you get to sleep faster and produces a more quality sleep.
 I personally highly recommend some yoga before sleep because it involves some stretching which also can help get you to bed.

 Being out in the field or on deployment with the military I often didn’t have the chance to eat great foods or have my choice of what I wanted to eat.
-I had to make due with what I had and improve my sleep with other aids.
+I had to make do with what I had and improve my sleep with other aids.
 That is why I always had vitamins and supplements to help me out.

 Melatonin is a wonderful sleep aid when it comes to helping me get to bed on time.
 Melatonin is naturally created in the brain as a hormone and taking a supplement can help with this process.
 Niacin is my go-to supplement as a niacin flush releases serotonin into the blood as well as a protein called PDG-2 which is considered a sleep modulator or activator that puts us to sleep.
 I also will use 5-HTP which is closely related to serotonin.
 Saint John’s Wort also is a wonderful sleep aid as it is a mild MAOI and allows for more important chemicals to transfer into the brain.
 The important thing to remember with supplements and vitamins is that you should only use them if your doctor says they are okay for you, as some may be dangerous if used improperly.
+We will also go into much greater detail about each supplement and what they are doing in a later chapter.

 Another way to help yourself get some good nights rest is to reduce the amount of caffeine you have during the day.
 I know that sounds like an impossible thing to do especially in the military of all places, but the reduction is possible!
-I managed to take a break from drinking coffee or energy drinks for a few months and noticed my sleep quality and energy improve!
+I managed to take a break from drinking coffee or energy drinks for a few months and noticed my sleep quality and energy improved!

 TURN OFF THE LIGHTS!

-When getting ready for bed it’s important to set your self up for success.
+When getting ready for bed it’s important to set yourself up for success.
 This means cleaning up your room and making it something you would want to sleep in.
 Remember what I said about the subconscious and its goal to protect you?
 Well if your room is full of clutter and stressful chaos then your brain will be on edge when you lay down to rest.
 Just watch your pets when they go to bed, they often like to have a little clean spot to lay down to rest and feel protected while they do that.
 There is a reason.

 Better Sleep for Everyone